Huijting/midnight_guide/README.md

     ib_title:     "<strong>Install as app:</strong>",
     ib_android:   "<strong>Android</strong> — Chrome → menu (⋮) → \"Add to Home Screen\"",
     ib_ios:       "<strong>iPhone</strong> — Safari → share (□↑) → \"Add to Home Screen\"",
+    about_btn:    "📖 About this app",
+    about_title:  "⚔ About this app",
   },
   da: {
     season_sub:   "FANGEHULER — SÆSON 1",